It all began with afternoon tea.

-As a multi-passionate creative, I kept finding myself drawn to new professional roles, but when I sat down to reflect on my career, my favorite aspects of any job I had held were hearing people share something about themselves, asking deep questions to get them thinking more, and helping them see things in a new way—or at least hold space for that possibility.
+As a multi-passionate creative, I kept finding myself drawn to new professional roles, rom writing and editing, to photography and design.
+But when I sat down to reflect on my career, my favorite aspects of any job I had held were hearing and, ultimately, sharing stories that connected people.

-And that's exactly what coaching is all about.
+And that's what's this space it all about.

 More About Me

 I live in the shenandoah valley of virginia, nestled between two beautiful mountain ranges.